 Viral bronchitis may be caused by a number of common viruses, including the influenza virus and the viruses that cause the common cold.
+Acute bronchitis can also occur as part of the SARS-CoV-2 infection.
 Even after a viral infection has cleared up, the irritation it causes can continue to cause symptoms for weeks.

 Bacteria cause less than one in 20 cases of bronchitis.
 Mycoplasma pneumoniae, Chlamydia pneumoniae, and Bordetella pertussis infection (which causes whooping cough) are among the bacteria that cause acute bronchitis.
 Bacterial causes of acute bronchitis are more likely when many people in the same area are affected at the same time (an outbreak).

 Infections causing acute bronchitis typically begin with the symptoms of a common cold: runny nose, sore throat, and fatigue.
+In addition, in people with COVID-19, fever, muscle aches, gastrointestinal symptoms, and loss of smell and taste are more common.
 After several days, cough begins (usually dry at first).
 People may cough up small amounts of thin, white mucus.
 This mucus often changes from white to green or yellow and becomes thicker.
 Occasionally, the sputum contains a small amount of blood.
 Neither the color change nor the presence of blood indicates there is a bacterial infection.
 Color change means only that cells associated with inflammation have moved into the airway and are coloring the sputum.